The Borgia Stick

 The Borgia Stick is a 1967 American made-for-television crime drama film starring Don Murray and Inger Stevens.
 It featured Fritz Weaver, Barry Nelson, Barnard Hughes, Conrad Bain, and Sorrell Booke in supporting roles, and was directed by David Lowell Rich.
 Shot in New York City, the film was one of the highest-rated events of the 1966–1967 season.
-The film was the first-ever made-for-TV movie.

 The story of a couple trying to break free from a crime syndicate, it was made by Universal Studios.